lernae/sam-pipelines-devops-monorepo/README.md

       * Question 5: region ***UP TO YOU***
       * Question 6: Enter the pipeline IAM user ARN if you have previously created one, or we will create one for you []: ***THE ARN OF THE DUMMY USER CREATED PREVIOUSLY !!!!!!***
       * ...
 Same for Stage 2 with prod as name and prod named profile
-2. Run `dos2unix.exe assume-role.sh` to ensure it's in unix format as this shell script is used in CodeBuild builds.
+2. If on Windows, also run `dos2unix.exe assume-role.sh` to ensure assume-role.sh is in unix format as this shell script is used in CodeBuild builds (that we chose to run on Linux).
 ```shell
 $ dos2unix.exe assume-role.sh
 dos2unix: converting file assume-role.sh to Unix format...
 ```
 3. Update your pipeline for Mono repo support.
 For reference, check codepipeline.yaml.bkp file.
-   1. Update `codepipeline.yaml`
+Update `codepipeline.yaml`
-      1. Under Parameters, add below params.
+    * Under Parameters, add below params.
 One is for the type of resource in the appdev repo and subfoldername is what we will use to name the pipeline.
       ```shell
       ResourceType:
         Type: String
         Description: The type of the resource
         Default: "lambda"
       SubFolderName:
         Type: String
         Description: The sub project folder name
         Default: ""
       ```
-      1. Replace FullRepositoryId as below (one for app and one for devops repo):
+    * Replace FullRepositoryId as below (one for app and one for devops repo):
       ```shell
       AppFullRepositoryId:
         Type: String
         Default: "<YOUR_ALIAS>/sam-pipelines-appdev-monorepo"
       DevOpsFullRepositoryId:
         Type: String
         Default: "<YOUR_ALIAS>/sam-pipelines-devops-monorepo"
       ```
-      1. Add name for the pipeline under Properties for the Pipeline:
+    * Add the name for the pipeline to be set to the subfolder name under Properties for the Pipeline:
       ```shell
       Pipeline:
         Type: AWS::CodePipeline::Pipeline
         Properties:
        Name: !Ref SubFolderName
       ```
-      1. Replace 'Actions' inside Source Stage with below:
+    * Replace 'Actions' inside Source Stage with below:
     ```shell
           - Name: SourceCodeRepoApp
             ActionTypeId:
               Category: Source
               Owner: AWS
               Provider: CodeStarSourceConnection
               Version: "1"
             Configuration:
               ConnectionArn: !If [CreateConnection, !Ref CodeStarConnection, !Ref CodeStarConnectionArn]
               FullRepositoryId: !Ref AppFullRepositoryId
               BranchName: !If [IsFeatureBranchPipeline, !Ref FeatureGitBranch, !Ref MainGitBranch]
               DetectChanges: false
             OutputArtifacts:
               - Name: SourceCodeAsZipApp
             RunOrder: 1
           - Name: SourceCodeRepoDevOps
             ActionTypeId:
               Category: Source
               Owner: AWS
               Provider: CodeStarSourceConnection
               Version: "1"
             Configuration:
               ConnectionArn: !If [CreateConnection, !Ref CodeStarConnection, !Ref CodeStarConnectionArn]
               FullRepositoryId: !Ref DevOpsFullRepositoryId
               BranchName: !If [IsFeatureBranchPipeline, !Ref FeatureGitBranch, !Ref MainGitBranch]
               DetectChanges: false
             OutputArtifacts:
               - Name: SourceCodeAsZipDevOps
             RunOrder: 1
     ```
-      1. Comment out "UpdatePipeline" and "ExecuteChangeSet" stages
+    * Comment out "UpdatePipeline" and "ExecuteChangeSet" stages
-      1. Replace below inside BuildAndPackage stage:
+    * Replace below inside BuildAndPackage stage:
     ```shell
           InputArtifacts:
             - Name: SourceCodeAsZip
           OutputArtifacts:
             - Name: BuildArtifactAsZip
     ```
-with:
+    * with:
     ```shell
       PrimarySource: SourceCodeAsZipDevOps
     InputArtifacts:
       - Name: SourceCodeAsZipApp
       - Name: SourceCodeAsZipDevOps
     OutputArtifacts:
       - Name: BuildArtifactAsZip
     ```
-      1. Update DeployTest stage to include the following (InputArtifacts, PrimarySource, SubFolderName) and repeat this step for DeployProd stage:
+    * Update DeployTest stage to include the following (InputArtifacts, PrimarySource, SubFolderName) and repeat this step for DeployProd stage:
     ```shell
                    ProjectName: !Ref CodeBuildProjectDeploy
                    PrimarySource: SourceCodeAsZipDevOps
                    EnvironmentVariables: !Sub |
                      [
                        {"name": "ENV_TEMPLATE", "value": "packaged-test.yaml"},
                        {"name": "ENV_REGION", "value": "${TestingRegion}"},
                        {"name": "ENV_STACK_NAME", "value": "${TestingStackName}"},
                        {"name": "ENV_PIPELINE_EXECUTION_ROLE", "value": "${TestingPipelineExecutionRole}"},
                        {"name": "ENV_CLOUDFORMATION_EXECUTION_ROLE", "value": "${TestingCloudFormationExecutionRole}"},
                        {"name": "ENV_BUCKET", "value": "${TestingArtifactBucket}"},
                        {"name": "ENV_SUB_FOLDER_NAME", "value": "${SubFolderName}"},
                        {"name": "ENV_IMAGE_REPOSITORY", "value": "${TestingImageRepository}"}
                      ]
                  InputArtifacts:
                    - Name: BuildArtifactAsZip
                    - Name: SourceCodeAsZipDevOps
     ```
-      1. Update "CodeBuildProjectBuildAndDeployFeature" and "CodeBuildProjectBuildAndPackage" EnvironmentVariables to include:
+    * Update "CodeBuildProjectBuildAndDeployFeature" and "CodeBuildProjectBuildAndPackage" EnvironmentVariables to include:
     ```shell
            - Name: SUB_FOLDER_NAME
              Value: !Ref SubFolderName
     ```
-      1. Update buildspec files.
+    * Update buildspec files.
 You can check the diff using `diff -r pipeline.bkp pipeline`
     ```shell
      cp -r pipeline.bkp/* pipeline/
     ```
-After this step, feel free to remove pipeline.bkp folder and its contents as they are the same as pipeline folder now.
+    * After this step, feel free to remove pipeline.bkp folder and its contents as they are the same as pipeline folder now.
-   2. Commit and push to git for the devops repo changes
+1. Commit and push to git for the devops repo changes
     ```
     git add .
     git commit -m "Update pipeline template and buildspec files
     git push
     ```
-   3. To deploy the pipeline for a subproject, git add, delete or update inside the subproject folder in the appdev repo
+1. To deploy the pipeline for a subproject, git add, delete or update inside the subproject folder in the appdev repo
     ```
     git commit -a -m "update subproject file"
     git push
     ```
-   4. This will first create the pipeline, if one doesn't exist already for this subproject.
+1. This will first create the pipeline, if one doesn't exist already for this subproject.
 After that the pipeline will get triggered.
-   5. If a pipeline already exists, then this will trigger the pipeline for this subproject.
+1. If a pipeline already exists, then this will trigger the pipeline for this subproject.

 ## Setup new subproject
 Add the subproject into the appdev repo.  git commit any changes and git push.